CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 # CPAN dependency confusion
 ## Rationale
-Take advantage of a wrongly configured setup that resolve to public module in place of expected private/local version, because of one of the following reasons:
+Take advantage of an incorrectly configured setup that resolves a public module (published on CPAN) in place of the expected private/local version due to one of the following reasons:
-- Local module is not installed at time of running CPAN client
+- Local module is not installed at the time of running the CPAN client
 - Public CPAN version is preferred to local
 - Using a CPAN repository (proxy) that can be confused